-- Logic 0 = Disable loopback mode (default). - Logic 1 = Enable local loopback mode, see loopback section and Figure 13.
+- Logic 0 = Disable loopback mode (default). - Logic 1 = Enable local loopback mode, see loopback section and Figure 12.

-MCR[5]: Xon-Any Enable (requires EFR bit-4 = 1)
+MCR[5]: Xon-Any Enable (requires EFR bit-4=1)

-- Logic 0 = Disable Xon-Any function (for 16C550 compatibility, default). - Logic 1 = Enable Xon-Any function.
+- Logic 0 = Disable Xon-Any function (default). - Logic 1 = Enable Xon-Any function.
 In this mode, any RX character received will resume transmit operation.
-The RX character will be loaded into the RX FIFO, unless the RX character is an Xon or Xoff character and the M564 is programmed to use the Xon/Xoff flow control.
+The RX character will be loaded into the RX FIFO, unless the RX character is an Xon or Xoff character and the M2550 is programmed to use the Xon/Xoff flow control.

-MCR[6]: Infrared Encoder/Decoder Enable (requires EFR bit-4 = 1)
+MCR[6]: Infrared Encoder/Decoder Enable (requires EFR bit-4=1)

-- Logic 0 = Enable the standard modem receive and transmit input/output interface.
-(Default) - Logic 1 = Enable infrared IrDA receive and transmit inputs/outputs.
+- Logic 0 = Enable the standard modem receive and transmit input/output interface (default). - Logic 1 = Enable infrared IrDA receive and transmit inputs/outputs.
 The TX/RX output/input are routed to the infrared encoder/decoder.
 The data input and output levels conform to the IrDA infrared interface requirement.
-The RX FIFO may need to be flushed upon enable.
-While in this mode, the infrared TX output will be LOW during idle data conditions.
+While in this mode, the infrared TX output will be idling LOW.
+SEE"INFRARED MODE" ON PAGE 18.
+To change the polarity of the IrDA data at the Rx input, see MCR[2].

-MCR[7]: Clock Prescaler Select (requires EFR bit-4 = 1)
+MCR[7]: Clock Prescaler Select (requires EFR bit-4=1)